-This paper highlights some of the major and effective ICT innovations and practices in dealing with COVID-19, in the following sectors: Healthcare, Communication with Communities, Education, Business, and Infrastructure.
-COVID-19 related ICT-centered interventions or trends are categorized using a newly introduced multi-dimensional evaluation framework, 4 A-I model.
-The 4 A-I framework assisted in analyzing the overall effectiveness, challenges, and emerging opportunities of ICT applications for combating COVID-19.
+This paper highlights some of the major and effective ICT innovations and practices in dealing with COVID-19 in the following sectors: Healthcare, Communication with Communities, Education, Business, and Infrastructure.
+COVID-19 related ICT-centered interventions or trends are categorized using a newly introduced multi-dimensional evaluation framework, the 4 A-I model, which focuses on the awareness, availability, accessibility and affordability of digital technologies.

 This resource document on "Data Privacy Laws in Asia and the Pacific" was prepared by Emmanuel C. Lallana, under the overall direction of Kiyoung Ko, Director of the Asian and Pacific Training Centre for Information and Communication Technology for Development (APCICT/ESCAP), and used as training material for the Webinar on Data Privacy Laws in ASEAN, jointly organized by the National Privacy Commission (NPC) of the Republic of the Philippines and APCICT/ESCAP, from 30 November to 3 December 2020.